Policy 3-300: University Health and Safety Policy

 occupational safety for its faculty, employees, students, and visitors, whether on

 campus or elsewhere engaged in the work of the University.
 This policy endorses programs

 - Provide safe and healthful conditions and reduce injuries and illnesses to the lowest possible level.
 No task is so important and no service so urgent that it cannot be done safely.

-- Assure compliance with both the spirit and intent of national, state, and local regulations providing for environmental and occupational safety and health.
+- Ensure compliance with both the spirit and intent of national, state, and local regulations providing for environmental and occupational health and safety.

 - Provide information, training, and safeguards to faculty, staff, and students regarding health and safety hazards, and to the surrounding community regarding environmental hazards arising from operations and events at the University.

 - Install and maintain facilities and equipment in accordance with recognized and accepted standards essential to reduce or prevent exposure to hazards by faculty, staff, students, and visitors.